Rogdham/pyzstd/index.rst

 .. py:class:: EndlessZstdDecompressor

+    A streaming decompressor.
-    It doesn't stop after a :ref:`frame<frame_block>` is decompressed, can be used in these scenarios:

-        * Streaming decompression for multiple concatenated frames.
+    It doesn't stop after a :ref:`frame<frame_block>` is decompressed, can be used to decompress multiple concatenated frames.
-        * Reuse for big number of same type individual data.
-(Compared to :py:func:`decompress` function, significantly faster on Windows, no significant improvement on Linux.)

     Thread-safe at method level.